-The IRB Analyst is responsible for processing submissions according to the policies and procedures outlined in the HRPP Toolkit and serves as a regulatory resource to support IRB review.
-The IRB Analyst has the primary responsibility of moving submissions through the office workflow in a timely manner, ensuring that submissions are review ready prior to routing for review, conducting certain non-committee reviews, and generating correspondence after the review process is complete.
-The IRB Analyst is also responsible for coordinating the activities of IRB panels.
+The IRB Analyst I is an entry level position and responsible for processing submissions according to the policies and procedures outlined in the HRPP Toolkit and serves as a regulatory resource to support IRB review.
+The IRB Analyst I has the primary responsibility of moving submissions through the office workflow in a timely manner, ensuring that submissions are review ready prior to routing for review, conducting certain non-committee reviews, and generating correspondence after the review process is complete.
+The IRB Analyst I is also responsible for coordinating the activities of IRB panels.

-The IRB Analyst is responsible for using the HRPP Toolkit which serves as the institutional warehouse for all policies, guidelines, checklists, worksheets and procedures related to the conduct of human research at the University of Minnesota.
-The IRB Analyst also serves as a member/alternate on the IRB and is a regulatory specialist designated to conduct certain expedited IRB reviews of research involving human subjects.
-The IRB Analyst serves a liaison within and between the IRB committees, investigators and their designs.
-This requires communication and consultation with investigators or their designees related to clinical research protocol matters.
+The IRB Analyst I is responsible for using the HRPP Toolkit which serves as the institutional warehouse for all policies, guidelines, checklists, worksheets, and procedures related to the conduct of human research at the University of Minnesota.
+The IRB Analyst I also serves as a member/alternate on the IRB and is a regulatory specialist designated to conduct certain expedited IRB reviews of research involving human subjects.
+The IRB Analyst I serves a liaison within and between the IRB committees, investigators, and their designees.
+This requires communicate and consultation with investigators or their designees related to clinical research protocol matters.
 This position must possess the ability to identify potential regulatory issues within proposals, and provide technical support, facilitation, procedural guidance, and procedural interaction with human research reviewers and investigators on regulatory and pre-review processing matters.

 BA/BS with at least 2 years of experience or a combination of related education and work experience to equal six years.